mddrill/FillWebForm/README.md

 fill_web_form.py is a python script which submits data to a web form

-To test this script first sure that you have the Flask and sqlite3 python modules installed on your system
+To test this script first sure that you have the mechanize, Flask, and sqlite3 python modules installed on your system

 run python /<path>/<to>/FillWebForms/FlaskApp/FlaskApp/__init__.py